Cardano-freelance-marketplace/freelance-marketplace-local/documentation/technical-specs.md

 - **request_status**: Holds information about all available request statuses

-- **milestones**: Manages agreements about job steps between clients and freelancers, tracking milestone progress and terms.​
+- **milestones**: Manages agreements about job steps between clients and freelancers, tracking milestone progress, terms, rewards and address to send the reward to.

 - **milestone_status**: Holds information about all available milestone status

 - **proposals**: When a client creates a request, freelancers can propose on milestones and rewards

-- **proposal_status**: When a client creates a request, freelancers can propose on milestones and rewards
+- **proposal_status**: Holds information about all available proposal statuses

 - **orders**: When a freelancer proposes a service, clients can queue up on orders.

-- **orders_status**: When a freelancer proposes a service, clients can queue up on orders.
+- **order_status**: Holds information about all available order statuses

-- **transactions**: Logs financial transactions, including payments, refunds, and escrow details.​
+- **transactions**: Logs financial transactions.

-- **categories**: Saves all categories, which will have sub-categories.​
+- **categories**: Saves all categories, which will have sub-categories.

-- **sub-categories**: Saves all sub-categories, which will have services and requests associated with them.​
+- **sub-categories**: Saves all sub-categories, which will have services and requests associated with them.

-- **reviews**: Captures feedback and ratings exchanged between clients and freelancers post-completion of services or requests.​
+- **reviews**: Captures feedback and ratings exchanged between clients and freelancers post-completion of services or requests.

 #### Relationships and Permissions:

 - **User and Roles**: One Role has many users and one user can only have one role
 - **User and wallet type**: One user has one wallet type, one wallet type has many users
+- **User and Services**: Set up a one-to-many relationship where a user can post multiple services, and a service can have only one freelancer.
+- **User and requests**: Set up a one-to-many relationship where a user can post multiple requests, and a request can have only one client.
+- **User and Proposals**: Set up a one-to-many relationship where a user can post multiple proposals, but a proposal can have only one client and freelancer.
+- **User and orders**: Set up a one-to-many relationship where a user can post multiple orders, but a order can have only one client and freelancer.
+- **User and reviews**: one-to-many relationship where one user can review multiple users, and one user can be reviewed by multiple users.

-- **Profile and Skills**: One Profile has many skills and one skill has many Profiles.
+- **Profile and Skills**: many-to-many relationship where One Profile has many skills and one skill has many Profiles.
+- **Profile and User**: one-to-one relationship where One Profile has one User and one User has one Profile.

-- **Requests and Milestone**: Implement a many-to-many relationship where each request can have multiple milestones, and each milestone can have multiple requests.
+- **service and service status**: Implement a one-to-many relationship where each service has one status, one status has many services.
 - **Services and Milestone**: Implement a many-to-many relationship where each service can have multiple milestones, and each milestone can have multiple services.
+- **services and sub-categories**: One-to-many relationship where one sub-category can have multiple services, one service can have only one sub_category
+- **service and Order**: Implement a one-to-many relationship where each service can have multiple orders, one order can have only one service.
+- **service and Freelancer**: Implement a one-to-many relationship where each service can have one Freelancer(User), one user can have multiple services.

 - **Request and request status**: Implement a one-to-many relationship where each request has one status, one status has many requests.

-- **service and service status**: Implement a one-to-many relationship where each service has one status, one status has many services.
+- **Request and Milestone**: Implement a many-to-many relationship where each request can have multiple milestones, and each milestone can have multiple requests.

-- **services and sub-categories**: One-to-many relationship where one sub-category can have multiple services
+- **Request and sub-categories**: One-to-many relationship where one sub-category can have multiple requests, one request can have only one sub-category
--
-- **requests and sub-categories**: One-to-many relationship where one sub-category can have multiple requests
+- **Request and Proposal**: Implement a one-to-many relationship where each request can have multiple proposals, and one proposal can have only one request.

-- **request and Proposal**: Implement a one-to-many relationship where each request can have multiple proposals.​
+- **Request and Client**: Implement a one-to-many relationship where each Request can have one Client(User), one user can have multiple services.

+- **Milestones and Services**: Implement a many-to-many relationship where each Service has many milestones, one milestone has many Services.
-- **service and Order**: Implement a one-to-many relationship where each service can have multiple orders.​
+- **Milestones and Requests**: Implement a many-to-many relationship where each Request has many milestones, one milestone has many Requests.

-- **Milestones and orders**: Implement a many-to-many relationship where each order has many milestones, one milestone has many orders.
+- **Milestones and Orders**: Implement a many-to-many relationship where each order has many milestones, one milestone has many orders.

-- **Milestones and proposals**: Implement a many-to-many relationship where each proposal has many milestones, one milestone has many proposals.
+- **Milestones and Proposals**: Implement a many-to-many relationship where each proposal has many milestones, one milestone has many proposals.

+- **Milestones and Freelancer**: Implement a one-to-many relationship where each Freelancer has many milestones, one milestone has one User.
+- **Milestones and Client**: Implement a one-to-many relationship where each Client has many milestones, one milestone has one Client.

-- **Milestone and milestone statuses**: Implement a one-to-many relationship where each milestone has one status and one status has many milestones
+- **Proposal and Status**: Implement a one-to-many relationship where each Proposal has one status, and one status has many proposals
+- **Proposal and Request**: Implement a one-to-many relationship where each Proposal has one Request, and one Request has many proposals

-- **USERS and Services**: Set up a one-to-many relationship where a user can post multiple services.​
+- **Proposal and Freelancer**: Implement a one-to-many relationship where each Proposal has one freelancer, and one freelancer has many proposals

--
-- **USERS and requests**: Set up a one-to-many relationship where a user can post multiple requests.​
+- **Order and Status**: Implement a one-to-many relationship where each Order has one status, and one status has many orders

-- **USER and Proposals**: Set up a one-to-many relationship where a user can post multiple proposals.​
+- **Order and Service**: Implement a one-to-many relationship where each Order has one Service, and one Service has many orders

-- **USER and orders**: Set up a one-to-many relationship where a user can post multiple orders.​
+- **Order and Client**: Implement a one-to-many relationship where each Order has one Client, and one Client has many orders

+- **Transaction and Milestone**: Implement a one-to-one relationship where each Transaction has one Milestone, and one Milestone has one Transaction
-- **categories and sub-categories**: One-to-many relationship where one category can have multiple sub-categories
+- **Transaction and Freelancer**: Implement a one-to-many relationship where one Freelancer has many transactions, and one Transaction has one Freelancer.

-- **reviews and users**: one-to-many relationship where one user can review multiple users, and one user can be reviewed by multiple users.
+- **Transaction and Client**: Implement a one-to-many relationship where one Client has many transactions, and one Transaction has one client.

+- **Categories and sub-categories**: One-to-many relationship where one category can have multiple sub-categories

 ### NoSQL Database Collections

 - **portfolios**: Contains detailed information about previous works of freelancer

-- **messages**: Facilitates communication between users within the platform.​
+- **messages**: Facilitates communication between users within the platform.

 - **notifications**: Manages system alerts and notifications for user activities.